 Peacemakers who sow in peace raise a harvest of righteousness.
 James 3:18

-Your death on the cross, to use the image in the James passage, was the ultimate “sowing of peace”.
-As you died, taking the judgment we deserve, you were planted as the very seed which has secured an eternal harvest of righteousness.
-Your death was the death of death itself; and the promise, and provision, of eternal life.
+Your death on the cross was the ultimate “peace sowing.”
+As you died, taking the judgment we deserve, our Father planted you as the “seed” which secured an eternal harvest of redemption and restoration.
+Your death was the death of death; and your resurrection is the firstfruits of forever peace and a perfect world.

-We praise you that your name is Redeemer, Reconciler, and Restorer.
-We cry loudly, “Maranatha!”
+We cry aloud, “Maranatha!”
 Come, Lord Jesus, come!
-Until that Day, give us all the mercy, grace, and peace we need for this day.
-So very Amen we pray, with joy and hope.
+Until that Day, give us all the mercy, grace, and peace we need to live and love to your glory.
+So very Amen we pray, in your triumphant and tender name.